 In September 2012, the Indian government (Ministry of Communication and Information Technology) announced legislation to obligate the registration of electronic and information technology devices, the "Regulation on electronic and information technology devices 2012 (mandatory registration duties)" (notification to the TBT Committee was made in October of the same year).
-Preliminary registration and labeling in accordance with domestic safety standards on 15 items of electric home appliances and electronic devices became obligatory (projectors were newly added to the subject items in July 2013).
-This regulation was fully enforced in January 2014.
+Preliminary registration

 In November 2014, the Indian government published official gazette stating that it will newly make 15 items subject to the system.
 This measure was planned to become effective in May 2015, but was postponed for eight of the items.
 It was fully enforced in June 2016.
-At present, a very large number of applications for testing are being made for both domestic and foreign products, but the testing period is getting longer due to the qualification suspension or insufficient testing capacity of the designated testing institutions.
-In addition, a large number of documents are required for application, and thus many applications for registration have not been completed.
+At present, a very large number of applications for testing are being made for both domestic and foreign products, but a large number of documents are required for application, and thus many applications for registration have not been completed.
 As a result, there has been a confused situation where exports of subject items are delayed.

 Article 5.1.2 of the TBT Agreement stipulates that "conformity assessment procedures shall not be more trade-restrictive than necessary."
 However, registration procedures of this regulation require excessive procedures such as submission of a large number of documents, and no reasonable explanations or reasons for the necessity of such excessive procedures have been given by India.
-Therefore, this regulation is suspected of being conformity assessment procedures that are more trade-restrictive than necessary in light of the policy objectives of this system, and may violate this Article.
+Therefore, this regulation is suspected of being conformity assessment procedures that are more trade-restrictive than necessary in light of the policy objectives of the regulation, and may violate Article 5.1.2 of the TBT Agreement..